Think Fast, Father Ted: Synopsis

 Ted's scheme for rigging the raffle involves filling a hat with a load of tickets that all bear the number 11, which will be Dougal's number, and Ted himself, as the Master of Ceremonies, drawing and calling that number on stage while Dougal waits in the audience.
 On the night of the event, Ted and Dougal work feverishly to sell tickets.
 They also secure Father Billy O'Dwyer, a.k.a.
 "The Spinmaster", to provide music.
-However, he only has one record and a major gambling problem, which results in his purchase of 2000 raffle tickets.
+However, he only has one record ("Ghost Town" by The Specials) and a major gambling problem, which results in his purchase of 2000 raffle tickets.
 Later, the announcement that the organisers have won the raffle manages to suck the life out of the event.

 Back at the parochial house, Mrs. Doyle reveals that Father Finnegan has died from a heart attack, most likely brought on by excessive continuous dancing.
 Ted and Dougal realise that they will be able to keep the car.
 However, things turn to the worse quickly.
 Ted discovers that an inebriated Father Jack has driven the car to the shops to acquire more drink.
 He asks Father Jack what he has done with the car.
 Jack explains curtly that the car was hit by not one, but two trucks.
 When Ted and Dougal inspect the damage, they discover that although the front half is intact (except for a partially detached number plate), the rear half has been crushed beyond repair.
 While they are out, Father O'Dwyer steals the raffle money to pay off his debts.

 With the weatherman predicting rain until August, and the leak getting worse and worse, Ted, Jack, Dougal and Mrs Doyle are forced to wear anoraks indoors, with Ted expressing outrage that someone could steal money from a priest, to which Dougal points out that the raffle was rigged.
 A tree is then struck by lightning, and subsequently falls and comes crashing straight through the roof.
 The episode ends with Father Austin Purcell, a priest who was in attendance at the raffle, rambling about random things.